-Conversely, when both parties do feel that divorce is likely imminent, a postnuptial agreement can be used to ease the transition.
+Conversely, when both parties feel that divorce is likely imminent, a Postnuptial Agreement can alleviate the transition.
 In these cases, either or both spouses seek to protect their assets and clarify the way in which the marriage will resolve.
-Alternatively, if one or both of the spouses seek to pass on property to children they had prior to the marriage, and the couple has not already signed a prenuptial agreement, a postnuptial agreement can protect this wish in the case of one of the spouse's deaths.
+Alternatively, if one or both of the spouses seek to pass on property to children they had prior to the marriage, and the couple has not already signed a prenuptial agreement, a Postnuptial Agreement can protect this wish in the case of one of the spouse's deaths.

-Just as a postnuptial agreement may be appropriate for a variety of situations, several different terms may be specified within it.
-Here are some of the things a postnuptial agreement may address:
+Just as a Postnuptial Agreement may be appropriate for a variety of situations, several terms may be specified within it.
+Here are some of the things a Postnuptial Agreement may address:

-This list is not exhaustive, nor will every item on it be present on every agreement.
-Just as every person's situation is different, well constructed postnuptial agreements vary widely.
+This list is not exhaustive, nor will every item on it be present in every agreement.
+Just as every person's situation is different, well-constructed Postnuptial Agreements vary widely.
 Depending on your situation, the above concerns may or may not apply.

-If you are considering a postnuptial agreement, you need not only an experienced Family Law Attorney but also an understanding and level-headed mediator with the skills to navigate potential disputes and legal hurdles alike.
-With over 75 years of combined experience, Velter, Yurovsky, & Zoftis LLC have what it takes to help you achieve your best outcome in a postnuptial agreement.
-Call (215) 969-3004 to set up a free consultation with one of our postnuptial agreement lawyers.
+If you are considering a Postnuptial Agreement, you need an experienced Family Law Attorney and an understanding and level-headed mediator with the skills to navigate potential disputes and legal hurdles alike.
+With over 75 years of combined experience, the law offices of Velter Yurovsky Zoftis Sokolson, LLC, has what it takes to help you achieve your best outcome in a Postnuptial Agreement.
+Call our law office at 215-969-3004 to set up a free consultation with our Postnuptial Agreement Lawyer.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.